-Shutter speed together with Aperture and ISO forms the three pillars of photography.
+Shutter speed together with Aperture and ISO gives the exposure of the image.
 So, understanding shutter speed is essential to get the perfect photo.
 The right selection of shutter speed can help you to freeze the action as well as blur the motion.

 What is Shutter speed?

-In the above image, higher shutter speed of 1/500 sec resulted in a narrow depth of field.
+In the above image, a higher shutter speed of 1/500 sec resulted in a shallow depth of field.
 So, only the flower is in focus thereby getting a nice background blur.

 Shutter speed selection is generally a photographer’s choice.
-If he/she wants to get sharp images (freeze the motion), he can choose a higher shutter speed value.
-For dramatic images, then he can go for lower values of shutter speed.
+If you wants to freeze the motion, you can choose a higher shutter speed value.
+For dramatic images, you can go for lower values of shutter speed.

 In order to understand the effect of slow and fast shutter speeds, have a look at the images below.

-For a better understanding have a look at the following article, How to Shoot Perfect waterfalls.
+For a better understanding, consider reading this article, How to Shoot Perfect waterfalls.

 Shutter speed and Motion

-If you want to portray motion like blurring of water or getting trails of light patterns then you can set a slower shutter speed in the range of ½ a second and above.
-This setting is basically followed by landscape photographers to blur the falling water in the scene and also by people interested in night photography to get the light trails and for filling the scene with more light.
-For such shots, you will definitely have to carry a tripod with you (add or keep the camera on a stable base).
-Such shots will not look good if taken handheld.
+If you want to portray motion like blurring of water or getting trails of light patterns then you can set a slower shutter speed in the range of ½ a second or less.
+This setting is mostly used by landscape photographers to blur the falling water in the scene and also by people interested in night photography to get the light trails and for filling the scene with more light.
+For such shots, you will definitely have to carry a tripod with you.
+These images will not look good if taken handheld.

 A slower shutter speed of 1/8th of a second was used for a silky smooth waterfall.

-If you select a slower shutter speed then you will be able to select a lower ISO value (less noise in the final image) and an appropriate lower aperture value.
-So, Remember, understanding the specification and capabilities of your camera is a must for getting good quality shots.
+If you select a slower shutter speed then you will be able to select a lower ISO value and an appropriate lower aperture value.
+So, always remember, understanding the specification and capabilities of your camera is a must for getting good quality shots.

 I hope you were able to understand what is shutter speed in photography and the effect of changing it.